luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 We are not able to separate the application startup energy consumption from the energy consumption of the actual execution of code.
 This is especially evident in case of PyCharm.
 Steps are taken to cut down the bias of external factors and background processes, but it is not possible to eliminate this bias.

 ## Future Work
 As part of future work, bigger datasets can be used for data analysis to emulate real world scenarios.
-In this experiment, we only used smaller datasets of sizes ranging approximately from 500 MB to 3 GB.
+In this experiment, we only use smaller datasets of sizes ranging approximately from 500 MB to 3 GB.
 Moreover, we have only used the pandas library in the Python code.
 In the future, the energy consumption of a wider variety of libraries and operations could be measured and compared.
 These steps would give us a more accurate picture of the energy consumption of data analysis scenarios that are employed in real-world software use cases.
 The code can also be run on different machines to investigate if that impacts the results.
 Lastly, one could argue that running code is not the only action a software engineer performs.
 A substantial amount of time is spent in developing and debugging software systems.
 Thus, in the future, the entire process of writing, debugging, and running the code can be simulated to measure energy consumption.

 ### References
 [1]:[TIOBE Index](https://www.tiobe.com/tiobe-index/) \